 Assistant Principal Bassoon / Contrabassoon

-During the course of his graduate studies, Evan won a position with the Oregon Symphony, where he has been praised for his "outstanding" and "vivid" playing (The Oregonian) and can be seen "rocking out" (Seen and Heard International) on a regular basis.
-He currently plays Assistant Principal Bassoon and Contrabassoon in the orchestra, having served as Acting Principal from 2007-2008.
-Evan has also performed with numerous orchestras internationally including the Seattle Symphony Orchestra, Orpheus Chamber Orchestra, Orchestra of St. Luke's, All-Star Orchestra, New World Symphony, National Repertory Orchestra, and was solo alto saxophonist and bassoonist with the Orchestra of the Festival dei Due Mondi in Spoleto, Italy.
+As assistant principal bassoon and contrabassoon with the Oregon Symphony, he has been praised for his “outstanding” playing (The Oregonian) and can be seen “rocking out” on a regular basis (Seen and Heard International).
+He has performed with numerous orchestras internationally including the St. Louis, San Diego, and Seattle Symphonies, the Orpheus Chamber Orchestra, Orchestra of St. Luke’s, All-Star Orchestra, and Orchestra of the Festival dei Due Mondi in Spoleto, Italy.

 In 2000, Evan made his solo debut with the Seattle Symphony at Benaroya Hall.
 He has also performed as soloist with the Marrowstone Festival Orchestra, and with Jethro Tull’s Ian Anderson and the Oregon Symphony.
 Evan makes frequent appearances as a guest artist on local chamber and contemporary music series, as well as music festivals in the Northwest and beyond.
 As principal bassoon of the Cabrillo Festival Orchestra, he has performed countless premieres, including works of John Adams, Magnus Lindberg, James MacMillan, and Christopher Rouse.